Russell-Waterhouse/blog/content/post/haskell-1-year.md

 actually errors, but more often than not it's working, which is more than I can say for my experience with TypeScript's Language Server.

-Installation with [ghcup](https://www.haskell.org/ghcup/) is pretty easy and I've never had any real problems with it.
+Installation with [ghcup](https://www.haskell.org/ghcup/) is pretty easy, and I've never had any real problems with it.

-I mainly resort to print debugging with `Debug.trace`, because between the time it takes to start a `stack repl` and construct the deeply nested data that I actually need to debug, it's usually just quicker to throw in 3 print statements and recompile and run on the actual test data that's giving me issues.
+I mainly resort to print debugging with `Debug.trace`, because between the time it takes to start a `stack repl` and construct the deeply nested data structures that I actually need to debug, it's usually just quicker to throw in 3 print statements and recompile and run on the actual test data that's giving me issues.

 Whoever saw the `String` type in Haskell and said "You know what we need?
 A `Text` Type" will need to answer for their sins.
 An unpleasant amount